Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Thin-shells

 Displacing each material point on the mid-surface with a displacement vector $\vec u (\theta^1, \theta^2) \in \varmathbb{R}^3$ yields a deformed (or, displaced) mid-surface.
 Subject to few mechanical assumptions, it can be shown that the differences in the first and second fundamental forms of the original and displaced surface provide suitable strain measures.
-The difference in the first fundamental form is referred to as the membrane strain~$\vec \alpha$ and the difference in the second fundamental form as the bending strain~$\vec \beta$.
-In case of small displacements the linearised membrane strain tensor is
+The difference in the first fundamental form is referred to as the membrane strain tensor~$\vec \alpha$ and the difference in the second fundamental form as the bending strain tensor~$\vec \beta$.
+In case of small displacements, as derived e.g. in~\cite{Cirak:2000aa}, the linearised membrane strain tensor is

 and the linearised bending strain tensor is